brillout/goldpage/docs/readme.template.md

 Both SPAs

-A MPA (Multi Page App) is like a SPA but
+An MPA (Multi Page App) is like a SPA but

 With React and Vue, not only can you render your pages to the DOM, but you can also render them to HTML.
 The question arises: should I render my page to the DOM or to HTML?

-A SPA (and a MPA) renders your page to the DOM.
+A SPA (and an MPA) renders your page to the DOM.

-A MPA is like an SPA but instead of bundling all browser-side JavaScript into one bundle, and server-side routed. with couple of nicess
+An MPA is like an SPA but instead of bundling all browser-side JavaScript into one bundle, and server-side routed. with couple of nicess